Dear Prospective Candidate,

 - To determine and mitigate for risk of patient and staff harm using the agreed risk assessment frameworks and the Trusts manual handling policy.

 - To demonstrate physical ability to carry out assessment and interventions including manual therapy techniques and therapeutic handling

 - To demonstrate highly developed dexterity, co-ordination and palpatory skills for assessment and manual treatment of patients

-- To represent physiotherapy and/or individual patients at multi disciplinary team meetings, to ensure delivery of co-ordinated care.
+- To represent Occupational Therapy and/or individual patients at multi disciplinary team meetings, to ensure delivery of co-ordinated care.

 - To contribute to the provision of a seven-day service.